EmPower (aircraft power adapter): Original 15-volt EmPower connector

 Adapters exist to connect EmPower plugs to cigarette lighter receptacles and most EmPower power adapters come with these.

-EmPower is a trademark registered initially by Primex Technologies (VA) and assigned to Astronics Advanced Electronic Systems, Inc in Kirkland, Washington, USA.
+EmPower is a trademark registered initially by Primex Technologies (VA) and assigned to Astronics Advanced Electronic Systems, Inc., in Kirkland, Washington, United States.
 Subsequently, the trademark has been expanded to include not just the proprietary 15 V DC connector but also the 120 V 60 Hz AC in-seat power (and video entertainment) systems.

 American Airlines uses EmPower 120 V AC outlets (standard 2 prong plus ground) on their newer 737s.

 Many laptops will not function properly at 75 W.